christiano39/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is when a function nested within another function has access to all of the variables that are within the scope of its parent function.

 2. Study the following code, then answer the questions below.

 ```js